+Number Maximum Marks per Duration of

-Paper Number of questions Maximum number of questions to be answered Marks per question Duration of exam
+Paper of number of question exam

+questions questions to

+be answered

+Concurrency and Models of Computation 6 4 25 3 hours

-CS4 Object Oriented Programming 6 de answered 25 3 hours
+Object Oriented Programming 3 2 25 1.5 hours

-CS5 Concurrency, Networks & Operating Systems 6 4 25 3 hours

-Formal Program Design I 3 2 25 1.5 hours
+Networks & Operating Systems 3 2 25 1.5 hours

-Formal Program Design II 3 2 25 1.5 hours
+Formal Program Design 3 2 25 1.5 hours

 Compilers 3 2 25 1.5 hours

-Programming Languages 3 2 25 1.5 hours
+Principles of Programming Languages 3 2 25 1.5 hours

 Computer Architecture 3 2 25 1.5 hours

 Computer Graphics 3 2 25 1.5 hours

 Numerical Analysis 3 2 25 1.5 hours

+Concurrent Programming 3 2 25 1.5 hours

 Advanced Data Structures & Algorithms 3 2 25 1.5 hours

-Object Oriented Design 3 2 25 1.5 hours
+Logic and Proof (Maths and Comp only) 4 3 20 1.75 hours

-On all Computer Science papers there will be an indication of how many marks out of the total of 25 are allocated to each part of each question.
+On all Computer Science papers there will be an indication of how many marks out of the total of available allocated to each part of each question.
 This is intended as a guide to candidates in allotting time and effort.

-On 1.5 hour option papers candidates may answer up to 2 questions.
-Where a candidate offers two option papers that are timetabled in a single three-hour session, he or she may work on both papers for the full three hours, but may answer at most 2 questions from each paper.
+On 1.5 hour papers candidates may answer up to 2 questions.
+Where a candidate offers two papers that are timetabled in a single three-hour session, he or she may work on both papers for the full three hours, but may answer at most 2 questions from each paper.